-Sohu has incurred significant net losses and has negative cash flows from operations since inception.
-These losses have been funded through the issuance of equity securities.
-Sohu intends to significantly increase spending on marketing and brand development, content enhancements and technology and infrastructure.
-As a result, Sohu anticipates net losses to increase significantly in the foreseeable future.
+We have incurred significant net losses and have negative cash flows from operations since inception.
+These losses have been funded with proceeds of preferred stock private placements.
+We intend to significantly increase spending on marketing and brand development, content enhancements and technology and infrastructure.
+As a result, we anticipate net losses to increase significantly in the foreseeable future.
+We anticipate funding these expected losses with the remaining proceeds from the preferred stock private placements and the proceeds from our initial public offering completed in July 2000.